Linspire: History

 In 2003, Lindows Mobile PC, which starts at $799, was launched.
 Lindows said that about Excel about 95%, Word about 90% and PowerPoint about 80% functional.
 The notebook computer was low cost.
 Its processor, 933-megahertz C3, was made by VIA Technologies.
 The laptop weighed 2.9 pounds, had a 12.1-inch screen, 256 megabytes of RAM and a 20-gigabyte hard drive.

-On June 15, 2005, Michael Robertson stepped down as CEO of Linspire, Inc. He continues as chairman and was replaced as CEO by Kevin Carmony.
+On June 15, 2005, Michael Robertson announced on his personal blog that he was stepping down as CEO of Linspire, Inc., and was replaced by Kevin Carmony.

 Linspire became a member of the Interop Vendor Alliance which was founded in 2006.

 On February 8, 2007, Linspire, Inc. and Canonical Ltd, the lead sponsor and developer of the Ubuntu operating system, announced plans for a new technology partnership, with Linspire aiming to "begin basing ... [their] desktop Linux offerings on Ubuntu."

 On June 13, 2007, Linspire and Microsoft announced an interoperability collaboration agreement with a focus on document format compatibility, instant messaging, digital media, web search, and patent covenants for Linspire customers.
 This agreement was criticised, most notably by the Groklaw website for being disingenuously short-lived and limited, and against the spirit of the GNU General Public License.
 Linspire CEO Carmony, in a blog post on the company's website, said that the agreement would "bring even more choices to desktop Linux users, and together, offer a 'better' Linux experience."